 - nebula-orchestrator.github.io - the Jekyll based main website

 - api-manager - prebuilt docker image of the api-manager

 - worker-manager - prebuilt docker image of the worker-manager

 - This is an open source project, see attached license for more details.

-- The project is still rather young but that been said it's already in use in a production environment at vidazoo (Nebula was originally developed as an internal tool for vidazoo) for about a year in a multi cloud, multi region, high traffic (10 million+ requests/minute) environment with great success.
+- The project is still rather young but that been said it's already in use in a production environment at vidazoo (Nebula was originally developed as an internal tool for vidazoo before being open sourced) for over a year in a multi cloud, multi region, high traffic (10 million+ requests/minute) environment with great success.

 - Help is very much welcomed.

 - Tested OS: CoreOS, RancherOS, Ubuntu server 14.04 & 16.04, CentOS 6 & 7, Amazon linux, expected to work with any Docker compatible Linux distro.